-One DMG site is located at the northern end of the project near potential dust sensitive receiver and potentially high dust generating activities.
+Due to progress with the completion of earthworks, pavements and landscaping works in the Northern zone, the DMG located at the northern end of the project will be removed from the monitoring program.
 One additional DMG site is a 'control', located away from the influence of Project related activities.
 This is used for the purposes of monitoring and evaluating meteorological and other non-project related variances in ambient dust levels.